EltonCN/iclr_blogpost2026/_posts/2026-04-27-beyond-the-rerun.md

 There are initiatives to improve the issue of reproducibility.
 The "AI4Europe Reproducibility Initiative" <d-cite key="AI4EuropeReproducibilityInitiative"></d-cite> focuses on three different barriers to reproducibility: technical, the documentation and preservation of software and data; cultural, the encouragement and valuation of reproducibility over results and novelty alone; and systemic, the lack of standards and guidelines for reproducibility.
 Conferences also address the issue, with ICLR incentivizing a reproducibility statement <d-cite key="ICLR2026Author"></d-cite> and NeurIPS <d-cite key="NeurIPS2025Call"></d-cite> including a mandatory reproducibility question in its checklist.
 There are even awards for studies that best address reproducibility <d-cite key="GENEAWorkshop2025"></d-cite>.
 NeurIPS also suggests using the Papers With Code guidelines <d-cite key="PaperswithcodeReleasingresearchcode2025"></d-cite>, which include requirements such as a requirements list, Docker images uploaded to Docker Hub, separate code for training and evaluation, pre-trained models, and instructions for reproducing the results.
 As outlined in this guideline, not only the code but also sharing other artifacts are essential, as one can say, "Where re-running is successful, the published artifacts allow others to build on earlier work" <d-cite key="plesserReproducibilityVsReplicability2018"></d-cite>.

 However, we argue that reproducibility alone is not enough for science.
 Science is about questioning and proposing new perspectives and approaches, about advancing the SotA.
 It's not enough to simply be able to re-execute and understand a project.
 It needs to be possible to use it and build upon it, because that's how science is built.
 Often, "reproducible" code is a black box that runs in a Docker container, spits out a number, and dies.
-If I can't dissect the model to understand _why_ it worked, that's performance validation, not knowledge building.
+If I can't dissect the model to understand _why_ it worked, that is performance validation, not knowledge building.
 And the current view, focused solely on the reproducibility crisis, fails to see this resulting gap.
 When we ask our students to replicate an experiment published by other researchers, we want them to understand it and be able to propose changes and new approaches based on it.

 We have a proliferation of "single-use codes," and that is not sustainable.
 Symptoms of the trap of prioritizing productivity over quality and scientific advancement include shortcuts to publishing quickly that, paradoxically, ultimately increase the overall time cost of science.
-Ultimately, we are creating a **"scientific debt"** that makes research more challenging.
+We are creating a **"scientific debt"** that makes research more challenging.
 We have separated the code for a new method here from the code of the experiment performed to validate it, since the former should be the focus of this problem.
 Methods should be reusable and extensible, as significant advances in science have not been built upon single-use methods.

-## Pillars for Scientific Computing Science
+## Pillars for Scientific Computer Science

 Building on the "scientific debt" presented, we propose to view the problem from three pillars, **Reproducibility**, **Legibility**, and **Composability**: